PLATFORM

 Frequently Asked Questions

-Which loan origination systems does MightyBot integrate with?
+Which enterprise systems can MightyBot AI agents integrate with?

 Does MightyBot support bidirectional sync with Salesforce?